 The present Developer Network adds a lot of expert knowledge, such as articles and blogs from experts.

-„The result was the SAP Developer Network (SDN), creation space of forums, wikis, videos, and blogs targeting not just SAP customers but the 3rd parties whose participation would prove crucial to the platform’s success.
+„The result was the SAP Developer Network (SDN), a creation space of forums, wikis, videos, and blogs targeting not just SAP customers but the 3rd parties whose participation would prove crucial to the platform’s success.
 The SDN community grew quickly and powerfully and, as it did, SAP was able to establish NetWeaver with its customers.

 What’s instructive about this story is how Shai Agassi and his team reached across SAP’s corporate boundaries (after first convincing SAP’s internal groups to create one rather than many communities) to knit together a broad network of developers, consultants, users, pundits, and experts.
 Few of them were on the SAP payroll, but nearly all were passionate about software.“